HOT TOPIC!! DISASTER TAX RELIEF

 Taxpayers who were directly impacted by the storms, and had damage as a result, are also considered affected, however the difference is these affected taxpayers may be able to claim disaster losses.
 The FTB website has a list of disasters with disaster codes to use when claiming a disaster loss.
 The FTB TPA expects that table to be updated to include Tuolumne County with a disaster code of 141.

 As always, check the FTB website for updates on this information.

 CSEA advocates for the rights of both Enrolled Agents and taxpayers before all state and legislative and regulatory agencies.
-While the Society’s advocacy efforts are aimed at legislation and regulation that protect the rights of EAs to practice in California CSEA advocates for efficient and effective tax Administration as well.
+While the Society’s advocacy efforts are aimed at legislation and regulation that protect the rights of EAs to practice in California, we advocate for efficient and effective tax administration as well.

 - Internal Revenue Service (IRS)